NicholasSynovic/nicholassynovic.github.io/content/summaries/segnet-a-deep-convolutional-encoder-decoder-architecture-for-image-segmentation.md

 > What are the author's main contributions?

-The author's main contributions are a model archicture that is memory and computationally efficient for the purposes of image segmentation, a reference model of this architecture called SegNet, and an advancement of the encoder-decoder style network architecture.
+The author's main contributions are a model architecture that is memory and computationally efficient for the purposes of image segmentation, a reference model of this architecture called SegNet, and an advancement of the encoder-decoder style network architecture.